helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

     module: 'Azure Core'
 ---

-# Lab 01 - Managing Azure?
+# Lab 03 - Identities and governance
-# Student lab manual

 ## Challenge scenario

 You will learn fundamentals of Azure administration capabilities - Users, Role Based Access Control

+First try to solve the challenges on your own, in case you have trouble, click on the arrow left of the challenge for a detailed guide

 ## Objectives

 In this lab, you will:

-+ Create a new Azure Active Directory tennant
-+ Create a new AD User
++ Create a new Azure Active Directory tennant and a new AD user
-+ Assign permission to the new user
++ Assign roles to the new user
-+ Create a custom role
 + Create an AD group